 pattern "^Sm[aeiouy]th" matches any string that starts with "sm"

 followed by any vowel followed by the characters "th".

 For example it will match "Smythe" and "Smothers".

-This field permits editing a general description of the family sharing the
+This field permits editing a general description of the family

 Click on this button to apply changes to the record for this family.